Aero Mongolia: Frequent flyer program

 SKYMILES is the frequent-flyer program of Aero Mongolia.
 "SKYMILES" also refers to the bonus card which Aero Mongolia's frequent flyers are given.
 The program enables passengers to collect 10 tugriks (MNT) from each km they fly.
 Savings will be automatically calculated (based on flight distance) and collected to passenger’s bonus card.
 Passengers can make use of their savings whenever they want.

 Incidents and accidents

 On 31 October 2007, Mongolian aviation authorities suspended Aero Mongolia flights after the airline failed safety checks.
 In the first quarter of 2008, Aero Mongolia received the license to fly on domestic routes.

 The airline's operations were suspended from January to May 2009 due to the Mongolian Civil Aviation's doubt of flight safety.

-On 30 March 2012, Aero Mongolia Fokker 50 aircraft Reg.
-JU-8257, during takeoff roll in Oyutolgoi Airport, skidded off the runway and the right engine propeller was damaged due to colliding with the side runway lights.
-The aircraft was written off due to severe damage.
-There were no fatalities and no injuries.
+On 30 March 2012, a Fokker 50 (JU-8257) skidded off the runway during takeoff in Khanbumbat Airport, the right engine propeller was damaged due to colliding with the side runway lights.
+There were no injuries but the aircraft was written off.